 For the next few days, every morning and every night I would walk around the area where we originally found Fengmi.

-I put out food every morning and every night, but it remained untouched.
+I put out food every morning and every night for the stay cat, but it remained untouched.
 Asking the same people every day whether they saw Fengmi, I gave them instructions on how to contact me the moment they saw her.
 I kept Sarah of Chengdu Animal Rescue in the loop and gave her daily updates.
 Fengmi’s absence was distracting and demoralizing.
 I couldn’t concentrate on anything else and I couldn’t sleep.
 My heart was in pieces and I kept on chastising myself for failing yet another animal.

 One evening we went out for dinner again.
 I decided to take a taxi back to the hotel (the others were going to take a stroll back).
 I wanted to get back to the hotel because I wanted to make a MISSING CAT posted to put up in the area.